 While the use of cheques has been declining with the growing popularity of debit, e-transfers, mobile and credit card payments, financial institutions in Canada still process millions of cheques every year.

 When you write a cheque to pay for a purchase or a service, you are asking your bank to transfer those funds to an individual or organization.
 This process can take a few days, but for most cheques, the bank will make the funds available to the person or organization you are paying right away.
 Here are some things to consider when using cheques:

-- Cheque holds - If the account is subject to a cheque hold period, the bank must make $100 available immediately.
-The maximum hold period for most cheques deposited to a Canadian dollar account is four business days.
+- Cheque holds - Generally, if the account is subject to a cheque hold period, the bank must make $100 available immediately.
+Subject to a few exceptions, the maximum hold period for cheques equal to or less than $1,500 deposited to a Canadian dollar account is four business days.